ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 an HTTPS client performs anonymized Proof Fetching (such as the DNS mechanism discussed).
 However, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.

+\[
+    I find prefixing anything with "anonymous" is problematic.
+I worry about the term "anonymized Proof Fetching" refering to the DNS mechanism.
+It's too strong. --ln5
+\]

 For instance, DNS leaks a considerable amount of information (including what data is already present in the cache) in plaintext over the network.
 For this reason, some percentage of HTTPS clients may choose to not enable the Proof Fetching